Yoggys-Graph/Cybersecurity-Portfolio/README.md

 ## 📂 Portfolio Projects

 ### 🔍 Phishing Email Analysis
-- Analyzed suspicious email headers and attachments
-- Identified indicators of compromise (IOCs)
+- Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team.
+- Helped identify and report security threats such as phishing.
+- Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams.

-- Tools: VirusTotal, Wireshark
+- Tools: VirusTotal, Wirshark

 👉 [View Project](link-to-project)